 Professor Hawkins’ MBE adds to his list of accolades, which include winning the Kavli Medal from the Royal Society in 2018 and the Climate Science Communication Award from the Royal Meteorological Society in 2016.

-On receiving his MBE, Professor Hawkins (pictured above on the right) is also joined by almost 100 other climate scientists, environmental policy experts and green business figures in the 2020 New Year’s Honours list.
+On receiving his MBE, Professor Hawkins is also joined by almost 100 other climate scientists, environmental policy experts and green business figures in the 2020 New Year’s Honours list.